LitHaxor/CS20/src/CORE/DS/types.md

 **Example:** Array is a static data structure.
 ## Dynamic Data Structure
 Maximum size of the data structure is allocated on run time.
-Therefore, we can change the size.
+Therefore, memory is allocated when size is changed.
 - Size is flexiable.
 - Memory allocated in run time.